COD1995/personal/_teaching/deeplearnig.md

 - Review on Linear Regression, Softmax Regression and MLP

 **Week 5 and Week 6**
-- CNN and Efficient-Net Paper Reading
+- Optimization, CNN, and Efficient-Net Paper Reading

 **Week 7 (One Class)**
 - Midterm (Coverage on Week 1,2,3,4,5)